MooGPT/docs/README.md

 # MooGPT Documentation

-This repo is the home of the unified Lottie docs hosted at [http://airbnb.io/lottie](http://airbnb.io/lottie).
-This repo is NOT the place to contribute to or report issues on any of the players or the After Effects plugin.
+This repo is the home of the unified MooGPT docs hosted at [website](http://moogpt.kr/).
+This repo is NOT the place to contribute to or report issues on any of the players or the SimSimi chatbot.

 ## Contributing to the docs directly on GitHub (easy)